 Boo!
 Being a Physician Can Be Downright Scary

-You won’t find me at any haunted houses this weekend.
+You won’t find me at any haunted houses this Halloween.
 I don’t need any costumed creeps jumping out at me when I least (or most) expect it.
 I’ve never been a huge fan of strobe lights, fog machines, bad makeup, or canned Vincent Price laughter.

 Some like to say that anesthesia is 99% boredom and 1% terror.
 They’re half right.
 The 99% is rarely boring.
 The “routine” part of my workday is usually quite busy, sometimes fun, and never boring.
 The terror part?
 I used to deny it, but as I reflect on my career, I am willing to admit that rare moments do indeed qualify as terrifying.